tuanphung/SmartTableView/README.md

 - Don't need to implement any methods of UITableViewDatasource and UITableViewDelegate.
 Most should be done in UITableViewCell.
 - It's super easy to reuse UITableViewCell.
 - Models are managed by LazyTableView, not ViewController anymore.
-- Allow displaying different kinds of model without pain, just push models to LazyTableView, then cell will automatically pick up models then display them.
+- Allow displaying different cell types without pain (after some setups), just push models to LazyTableView, then cell will automatically pick up models then display them.

 ## Usage
 ### Setup Your Model
-Nothing special, just reuse your model you made before.
+Nothing special, just reuse your model you made before.<br />
 For example, I create Restaurant & Hotel model like this:
 ```swift
 class Restaurant {